sharma-anurag/PythonWebCrawler/README.md

 # PythonWebCrawler
-essential spider to crawl web
-this application solve your few problem if you are intrested to crawl web using python scrapy
+essential spider to crawl web. this application solve your few problem if you are intrested to crawl web using python scrapy

 1. How to crawl Web using python scrapy
 2. how to download data from web to CSV, XML, and JSON
 3. how to crawl web and insert update data in Data base (My SQL)